Heard accuses Depp: 'I was afraid he was going to kill me' - France 24

 "After violent episodes, his team would try to convince me to stay with him or to come back, often telling me he was sorry and would get clean for me," she said.

-The case has lifted the lid on Depp's lifestyle, with nine days of evidence focusing on his use of drink and drugs.
+The case, now in its third week, has lifted the lid on Depp's lifestyle, with nine days of evidence focusing on his use of drink and drugs.

 Depp insists he never hit Heard or any other woman in his life, instead accusing her of violence, including one incident when his finger was severed by a flying vodka bottle.